Mabdi59/liga-columbus/capstone/README.md

-# Final Capstone
+# Liga Columbus

-​
-This directory contains all of the starter projects for the final capstone.
+This directory contains the full-stack web application for the **Liga Columbus** tournament management platform.

-​
-Each project contains instructions that provides information about the starting code and explains how to get started with the final capstone project.
+The project includes the Java 21 + Spring Boot backend and React frontend.
+It provides tools for managing soccer tournaments hosted in Columbus, supporting both indoor and outdoor seasons.

+You'll find step-by-step instructions and starter code for launching the application locally, including user authentication, database setup, and frontend integration.